 Once you’ve booked your holiday, whether it’s with family or friends, it’s time to start saving money and budgeting an allowance for your time abroad.
 However, spending on a credit card overseas can result in unexpected fees being charged to your account.

 The simplest way to avoid card charges whilst travelling is to use a specialist overseas credit card, otherwise known as a travel credit card.
 Certain cards are tailored to travellers and holiday makers and can save you a lot of money that’s better spent on memories to treasure.

 Why use a specialist overseas credit card?

 When you travel abroad, using a credit card can be safer and more convenient than carrying a wad of cash.
-Less bulky to carry and able to be blocked if lost or stolen, credit cards are widely accepted and will take off some of the pressure of safeguarding your money while out and about in a new place.
+Less bulky to carry and able to be blocked if lost or stolen, credit cards are widely accepted and will take off some of the pressure off safeguarding your money while out and about in a new place.

-Benefits of using specialist overseas credit cards
+Benefits of using a travel credit card

 - Low currency loading fees

 Travel credit cards either charge low currency loading fees every time you use your card or none at all.
 A loading fee is a fee charged when a card makes a conversion to foreign currency.
 The lower it is, the more you could save every time you use your card.
 It’s also worth noting that the exchange rate you’re charged is the one accessed by your credit card provider.

 These fees tend to be lower than those applied to debit cards and can often be significantly cheaper than withdrawing cash at your local exchange bureau.
 There are a few select cards that don’t charge for making withdrawals when you’re abroad either, though they will still charge interest from the point of withdrawal.